rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-list-server-metadata-servers-server-id-metadata.rst

     GET /servers/{server_id}/metadata

-This operation retrieves the list of all metadata for a specified server.
+Retrieve list of all metadata for a specified server.

 In the URI, specify the target server ID.